 “It is part of the destiny of our common faith that those who believe the promise and hope against barrenness, nevertheless must live with the barrenness.
 Why and how does one continue to trust solely in the promise when the evidence against the promise is all around?
 Can the closed womb of the present be broken open to give birth to a new future?”

 We have hindsight to see God’s redemptive work in the lives of Abraham and Sarah.
 And for Rebekkah.
 And Rachel.
-And Hannah.
-And for my friend Julia.
-And my friend Lisa.
+Hannah.
+For my friend Julia.
+My friend Lisa.
 And my other friend Lisa.
 For me and my Sarah, we grieve while we wait.
 But we trust.
-We believe.
+We hope.
 Some days more than others.

 In his podcast, The Place We Find Ourselves, Adam Young reveals how lament requires you to feel the emotions your body is producing, and to acknowledge them verbally or non-verbally.
 He goes on to refute the posture our Christian sub-culture often holds towards anger, offering that our honest lament could in fact be indicative of a longing for deeper relationship, not a selfish, shallow one.

-The story you have been reading today does not (yet) carry a pretty bow on top.
-I would love for this piece to end with an exciting announcement from Sarah and I. I would rather be writing about redemption and perseverance today.
-Instead I write an invitation to grieve your wounds, to live an authentic life.
+The story you’re reading does not (yet) carry a pretty bow on top.
+I would love for this piece to end with an exciting announcement from Sarah and I. I would rather be writing about hope, redemption, and perseverance today.
+Instead, I write an invitation to grieve your wounds.
+To live an authentic life.
 Maybe your career feels barren, your spouse doesn’t respect you, or your body betrays you with illness.
-Maybe your children have let you down, or you grieve the way you parented them.
+Perhaps your children have let you down, or you grieve the way you parented them.
 Maybe life has felt like a lonely journey for you.
 I am offering a humble challenge to find someone who will bear your grief with you, someone who is not afraid to experience all of your emotions with you.
 Find a space to bring forth your fears, your anger, your sadness.
 Bring your lament!

 © Pinnacle Counseling Institute | 1964 Howell Branch Rd #106, Winter Park, FL 32792 | (407) 657-5800